 While patient convenience may not be a central focus of NHS provision, attempts have been made to improve local health care by creating Health and Well-Being Boards to bring together representatives from all social services as well as elected representatives.
-The NHS's quality as measured by the Human Development Index (HDI) health index is very high (0.909).
+The NHS's quality as measured by the Human Development Index (HDI) health index is very high (0.922).
 The financial position of many hospital trusts is rather precarious and has been the subject of growing concern over the last year, with more hospitals struggling to maintain standards.

 As a universal service, the NHS scores very highly in terms of inclusion.
 The Health and Social Act 2012 now also allows patients to choose a general practitioner without geographical restrictions.
 Quality is generally high.
 However, input and outcome indicators of health care, such as how quickly cancer patients are seen by specialists or the incidence of "bed-blocking" (i.e., where complementary social care is difficult to arrange and so patients are kept in hospital), vary considerably across localities.
 A report by the Commission on the Future of Health and Social Care in England recommended that health and social care services should be much more closely integrated, but there has, to date, been little improvement.
 Winter health care "crises" have become the norm as hospitals struggle to cope with emergency admissions and have to cancel routine operations to free bed-space.
 This is partly because of the aging of the population, but also highlights inadequacies in funding and in organization of care services for the elderly.
 Social care is funded by local authorities and has been financially squeezed, resulting in more costly hospital care having to be used.
+New reports regularly refer to a service which while offering excellent clinical care, often struggles to cope.

 The NHS is invariably at the center of heated public debates.
 Lately, the debate has been sparked by the changes in the 2016/17 tariff, which regulates public funding for patient treatment and staff salaries.
 The tariff changes have shifted and reduced the public payment to clinics and acute trusts - private hospital operating companies commissioned by the Department of Health.
 These changes contradicted many existing business models and aggravated the funding crises of several major acute trusts.
 There has also been a long-running dispute over the pay and working conditions of junior doctors, which has led to strikes.
-The protracted dispute between the government and junior doctors' concerns government attempts to achieve full 7/24 operation in response to concerns that treatment at weekend was of lower standard, but the government's plans have still not come to fruition.
-Nevertheless, UK health care remains way above average on an international scale.
+The protracted dispute between the government and junior doctors' concerns government attempts to achieve full 24/7 operation in response to concerns that treatment at weekend was of lower standard, but the government's plans have still not come to fruition.
+Nevertheless, health care in the United Kingdom remains way above average on an international scale.